YoRyan/smtp-translator/README.md

 conventional email network, SMTP Translator submits it directly to the Pushover API.
 You can make up any sender addresses you want, since they never touch the public email system.

+Please note that with SMTP Translator as your sole smarthost, your system will not be able to send email to non-Pushover destinations.

+### Pushover flags

 You may also insert the following flags directly after your user token to further customize the notification: